Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 This time, I used a different style with a faded image behind the phone and screenshot mockup as well as a horizontal screenshot to better showcase the two capture modes.

-For the months prior, I had been posting some of the timelapse videos I had captured to the official Velocity Lapse YouTube channel.
+For the months prior, I had been posting some of the time-lapse videos I had captured to the official Velocity Lapse YouTube channel.
 I added one of the videos as the "feature video" for Google Play.
 In my opinion, just adding the video made the listing look a lot better than before.

 ### Posting on Reddit